-The GE-free labeling cannot give the impression to customers that the product has special sensory and nutritional features and its effect on the environment and health is better than that of similar products.
-Additionally, products that have no licensed GE version in the market cannot be labeled GE-free.
+The GE-free labeling cannot give the impression to customers that the product has special sensory and nutritional features and its effect on the environment and health is better than that of the similar products.
+In addition, products that have no licensed GE version in the market cannot be labelled GE-free.